nomed/gitlab-ce/doc/topics/git/git-tricks.md

 # Git tricks

-Here are some commands that you may not need to use every day, but which can come in handy when needed.
+Here are some commands that you may not need to use often, but which can come in handy when needed.

 ## bash